ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 ### Readable code

-You can specify `post_install`, `pre_install` and `installer.script` blocks, which could be an array (or a simple string) with PowerShell code.
+You can specify `post_install`, `pre_install`, and `installer.script` blocks, which could be an array (or a simple string) with PowerShell code.
-For these blocks use the syntax as you would normally write PowerShell scripts (Follow PSScriptAnalyzer rules; See: [core codebase](#core-codebase)).
+For these blocks, use the syntax as you would generally write PowerShell scripts (Follow PSScriptAnalyzer rules; See: [core codebase](#core-codebase)).

 How script blocks should **NOT** look like: <https://github.com/lukesampson/scoop/blob/fa6ccc9471a29bf621c80a507d387a371293de75/bucket/jetbrains-toolbox.json#L32>
 You can compare it with [refactored version](https://github.com/lukesampson/scoop-extras/blob/781a2128150505b4cd00ed4854a7af4160c0e772/bucket/jetbrains-toolbox.json#L12-L24) to see significant differences in readability.

 ### Autoupdates

-❗ Always test auto-updates before posting a Pull-Request ❗
+❗ Always test auto-updates before posting a Pull-Request. ❗

-The last step what should be done before posting a Pull-Request is to run the [checkver][checkver] script with the `-Force` (`-f`) parameter.
-This will check for the latest version of the application (specified within the `checkver` property) and update the manifest file.
+The last step that should be done before submitting a Pull-Request is to run the [checkver][checkver] script with the `-Force` (`-f`) parameter for updating to the latest available version of the application and proper manifest format.

 - Update all properties inside `autoupdate` property with actual values (URL, `extract_dir`, ...)
 - Calculates or extracts checksums for all artifacts